mongodb-js/mongosh/packages/testing/README.md

 # @mongosh/testing

 Internal testing utilities for mongosh packages.
-This package is only used for testing purposes within the mongosh monorepo.
+This package is private and only used for testing purposes within the mongosh monorepo.

 ## Contents